poreddyrithika/land-records-digitization/README.md

   not a bug to hide.
 - Only one document layout is supported; a second layout (e.g. a sale deed format) would need its own `FIELD_LABELS` schema in `extract.py`.
-- Cross-validation only checks for an existing record with
+- Cross-validation only checks for an existing record with the same khasra_no + village — no fuzzy/partial matching yet.